microsoft/playwright/docs/troubleshooting.md

 })()`);
 ```

+## Node requirements

-## ReferenceError: URL is not defined
+### ReferenceError: URL is not defined

-Playwright requires node 10 or higher.
+Playwright requires Node 10 or higher.
 Node 8 is not supported, and will cause you to receive this error.

 # Please file an issue